Getting Started

 2. Read the timeline before you read any article.

-5. If that framework is still missing richer content, run Run atlas workflow.
+4. If that framework is still missing richer content, use the guided action on the page.

-That is enough to understand what Noosaga is for.
+That short loop is enough to see what Noosaga is for.

 What To Look At First